SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

  - ``set_organization_wide_defaults`` sets the Org-Wide Defaults for one or more sObjects, and waits until sharing recalculation completes before proceeding.

-Most Metadata ETL tasks accept the option ``api_names``, which specifies the scope of the operation.
+Most Metadata ETL tasks accept the option ``api_names``, which specifies the developer names of the specific metadata components which should be included in the operation.
 In most cases, more than one entity may be transformed in a single operation.
 Each task is a single atomic Metadata API deployment operation.
 Consult the Task Reference or use the ``cci task info`` command for more information on the usage of each task.